The Yield Curve Is Inverted! Remind Me Why I Care

 It’s a way to show the difference in the compensation investors are getting for choosing to buy shorter- or longer-term debt.
 Most of the time, they demand more for locking away their money for longer periods, with the greater uncertainty that brings.
 So yield curves usually slope upward.

-A yield curve goes flat when the premium, or spread, for longer-term bonds drops to zero -- when, in other words, the rate on 30-year bonds is no different than the rate on five-year bonds.
+A yield curve goes flat when the premium, or spread, for longer-term bonds drops to zero -- when, for example, the rate on 30-year bonds is no different than the rate on two-year notes.
 If the spread turns negative, the curve is considered “inverted.”

 3. Why does it matter?